Background pattern

 Stop using mirtazapine and contact your doctor or seek medical attention immediately if you experience one of the following serious side effects.

-• yellowing of the eyes or skin, which may indicate liver dysfunction (jaundice).
+• yellowing of the eyes or skin; may suggest liver function alterations (jaundice).

-• a combination of symptoms such as unexplained fever, sweating, palpitations, diarrhea, muscle contractions (involuntary), chills, exaggerated reflexes, agitation, mood changes, loss of consciousness, and increased salivation.
-In very rare cases, these symptoms may be signs of a condition called serotonin syndrome.
+• combination of symptoms such as unexplained fever, sweating, palpitations, diarrhea, muscle contractions (involuntary), chills, exaggerated reflexes, agitation, mood changes, loss of consciousness, and increased salivation.
+In very rare cases, these symptoms may be signs of a disorder called serotonin syndrome

 • thoughts of self-harm or suicide